PyCQA/bandit/README.md

-Vulnerabilty Tests
+Vulnerability Tests
 ------------------
 Vulnerability tests are currently defined in files in the plugins/ directory.

-Tests are associated with AST node types based on Bandit configuaration file (bandit.ini), and loaded at run time.
+Tests are associated with AST node types based on Bandit configuration file (bandit.ini), and loaded at run time.

 Tests are executed by the BanditNodeVisitor object as it visits each node in